What Are the Types of Trauma?

 Terrorism and Violence

-If an individual experiences a terrorist act – such as a shooting or bombing – they may also experience trauma later in their lives.
-While the impact of terrorism and violence varies from individual to individual, there are plenty of cases where people need long-term treatment due to these acts. ¹⁷
+If an individual experiences a terrorist act, such as a shooting or bombing, they may also experience trauma later in their lives.
+While the impact of terrorism and violence varies, there are plenty of cases where people need long-term treatment due to these acts. ¹⁷

 It’s worth noting that an individual can experience another form of trauma due to terrorism and violence.
-For example, if someone is injured in a terrorist attack and needs medical care, they may experience medical trauma as well.
+For example, someone who is injured in a terrorist attack and needs medical care may experience medical trauma as well.

-Not to mention, those who weren’t directly experiencing the terrorism and violence can also experience trauma.
+Not to mention, those who didn’t directly experience terrorism and violence can also experience trauma.
 For example, an individual can lose a loved one to these acts and, in turn, face trauma later in life.

 Traumatic Grief